 Please make sure you catch all C++ exceptions in C implementation.

-The C interface, any Protobuf models, and integration tests should be third commit.
+The C interface, any Protobuf models, and integration tests should be a separate commit.

 The above steps are summarized below as a checklist: